NOAA-CSL/MELODIES-MONET/docs/tutorial/getting_started.rst

 includes the core code that "drives" MELODIES MONET.
 The driver file initializes several classes as shown in the schematic below.
-   * **Analysis class** - This class holds all information needed for the analysis including all information from the YAML input file, all model classes, all observation classes, and all pairing classes.
+   * **Analysis class** - This class holds all information needed for the analysis including all information from the YAML input file, all instances of the model class, all instances of the observation class, and all instances of the pairing class.
    * **Model class** - This class holds all information related to a single model dataset including the model label, type, mapping dictionary for how to pair the model variables with observational variables, plotting